riemann/riemann-dash/README.markdown

     $ riemann-dash
 ```

 Then open http://localhost:4567 in a browser.
-Riemann-dash will connect to the local host (relative to your browser) by default, and show you a small manual.
+Riemann-dash will connect to the
+local host (relative to your browser) by default, and show you a small manual.
+Change the IP address in the top right field to point to your Riemann server's
+websocket port.

 Configuring
 ===========